andrescosta/jobico-fn-k8s/README.md

 # 3- Compiles and deploys the Kubernetes Operator.
 $ make deploy-all

+# 4- Creates a Job which responds to ev1 events
+$ make ex1

-# 4- Sends a simple event for processing
+# 5- Sends a simple event for processing
 $ hacks/test.sh

+# 6- Checks the logs
+$ kubectl logs -levent=ev1
 ```
 ### Prerequisites
 - Go version v1.21.0+